Texas A&M University–Victoria: Softball

 The Jaguars softball team won the first AII conference championship, finished 11th in the nation in 2009 and was ranked 21st in 2010.
 The Jaguar softball team won its second AII conference title in May 2013.
 The Jaguars moved on to the opening round of the NAIA national championship, where they were defeated by Lubbock Christian University, finishing the season ranked 18th.
 The team plays its home games at Victoria's Youth Sports Complex, located in Victoria, Texas.
 The Jaguars are coached by Lindsey Ortiz, a former player on the first Jaguars team.

 Soccer

 The Jaguars men's and women's teams began in fall 2010.
 A soccer field, dubbed "The Cage" by players, was constructed on the UHV campus, and the men's and women's teams hosted the first on-campus home games ever during their fall campaign.

 The men's team and women's teams are coached by Adrian Rigby, the teams have seen steady improvement since day one.
 The men's team won both 2017 RRAC regular season and tournament championships.

 Golf

-UHV men's and women's golf teams began in fall 2010.
+The Jaguars men's and women's golf teams began in fall 2010.
 The squads practice and host meets at Victoria Country Club and The Club at Colony Creek.
 Head coach is Christi Cano, former All-American at Oklahoma State University and LPGA tour player.